cleitondias/CPI-/CodeSnippets.md

     jsonIn = jsonIn.substring(1,jsonIn.length()-1)
     def map = message.getProperties()

-    // see the XML schema  further below for more information
+    // see the XML Schema further below for more information

     // Step 1: assign message property to be added as an XML Element Key def elemKey = "yourKeyElement"